hypothe/ARP_assignment2/README.md

 * __Dec 08 gone gold__: all code should be completely done by now
 * __Dec 09 shippable__: documentation completed
 * __Dec 11 hit the shelves__: Assignment2 is due

+## Files

+* `server.c` - the server.
+* `client.c` - the main client which is run be the user and used for sending commands.
+* `reader.c` - the _konsole_ client run by the main client and used for receiving and printing the server data.

 ## Tips/ Notes
 A makefile and libraries shouldn't be necessary in this case.